-Beads of light, water and gas can also weigh your monthly budget quite much.
+Beads of light, water, and gas can also greatly weigh your monthly budget.
 Take a look at the usual costs of house bills in a 1-bedroom apartment in Portugal:

 Food expenses correspond to a large part of the monthly expenses of any home.
-That being said, it is important to pay attention to grocery expenses and to plan carefully what you’ll need and how much you’re willing to spend.
+That being said, paying attention to grocery expenses and carefully planning what you need is essential.

-The expectation is that, in a household formed by a couple without children, you spend at least €400 in total monthly with groceries expenses.
+The expectation is that, in a household formed by a couple without children, you spend at least €400 on your monthly groceries.